kdabug/express-react-university-model-lab/README.md

 ### Deliverables
 1. Take a looke at `models.js` and familiarize yourself with the Student and Instructor models and their relationship to each other.
 1. In the `seed.js` file, create at least four students and one instructor.
 After creating them, make sure to `set` the relationship between each student and their instructor.
-1. In `server.js` initiate routes for the STUDENTS index route, show route, create route, update route, and delete route.
-For a bonus, feel free to set up CRUD routes for the Instructor model, too.
+1. In `server.js` initiate routes for the STUDENTS index route, show route, create route, and delete route.
+For a bonus, feel free to take a stab at an update route or try setting up CRUD routes for the Instructor model.
 1. Hint: Student belong to instructors, so your five routes should use `/instructors/:id/students` and `/instructors/:instructor_id/students/:id` as base endpoints
+1. Hint: For the `post` route, you'll need to use `await instructor.addStudents(student)` to establish the new student's instructor_id.
 1. Please provide at least four logical commits when setting up the back-end and add comments where appropriate

 ************